cnshsliu/smp.nvim/README.md

 ### Drop Files

-Outline markdown structures in a standalone buffer, list out all tags, backlinks, and forward links. todos, and headers

 You may drop a file from MacOS Finder into NeoVim, the full file pathname will be inserted into your Markdown.
 SMP could convert this file into